elmarvr/astro-portfolio/src/content/journey/gamemaker.en.md

 title: GameMaker
 ---

-Started with making games in GameMaker Studio.
+Began with making games in GameMaker Studio.
 This is where my passion for programming started.